hawtio/hawtio/DEVELOPERS.md

 Welcome and enjoy!
 Its hawt, but stay cool! :)

+## Building the code

+Check out the [how to build the code](http://hawt.io/building/index.html) if you want to start hacking on the source.

 ## Architecture

 **hawtio** is a single page application which is highly modular and capable of dynamically loading [plugins](http://hawt.io/plugins/index.html) based on the capability of the server.